Ivan Argunov: Biography

-He was a serf belonging to Count Sheremetev and had grown up in the family of his uncle, Semyon Mikhaylovich Argunov, who was a steward of princess Cherkassky and later a majordomo for count Sheremetev.
-For many years Semyon managed Sheremetev's house on Millionnaya Street in Saint Petersburg, the house where Ivan grew up.
+Born in 1729, Ivan Argunov came from a family of serfs belonging to the Counts Sheremetev.
+He had grown up in the family of his uncle, Semyon Mikhaylovich Argunov, who was a steward of princess Cherkassky and later a majordomo for the Counts Sheremetev.
+For many years, Semyon managed Sheremetev's house on Millionnaya Street in Saint Petersburg, the house where Ivan grew up.

-In 1746–1749 Ivan Argunov studied painting with a German artist named Georg Grooth who at the time was in the employ of the Empress Elizabeth of Russia.
-Ivan also got lessons from his cousins Fedor Leontyevich Argunov and Fedor Semenovich Argunov, painters working in Saint-Petersburg on decorating the Imperial residences.
+In 1746–1749, Ivan Argunov studied painting with a German artist named Georg Grooth, who at the time was in the employ of Empress Elizabeth of Russia.
+Ivan also received lessons from his cousins Fedor Leontyevich Argunov and Fedor Semenovich Argunov, painters working in Saint Petersburg on decorating the imperial residences.

-Argunov's first works were icons for the Palace Church in Great Tsarskoe Selo Palace (1753) and for the New Jerusalem Monastery (1749).
+Argunov's first works were icons for the church of the Catherine Palace in Tsarskoe Selo (1753) and for the New Jerusalem Monastery (1749).
 At that time he also created his only known historical painting Dying Cleopatra.
 His earliest known portraits were of Prince Ivan Ivanovich Lobanov-Rostovsky (1752) and Princess Ekaterina Alexandrovna Lobanova-Rostovskaya (1754).
-There can be seen the old traditions of traditional Russian Parsuna art mixed with the new Baroque influence.
+There can be seen the old traditions of traditional Russian parsuna (portrait) art mixed with the new Baroque influence.

-In 1760s Argunov was in his prime.
+During the 1760s, Argunov was in his prime.
 He created many beautiful parade and psychological portraits and icons.
-Among his subjects were Russian royalty and of course Argunov's masters the Sheremetevs as well as their relatives the Lazarevs and the counts Tolstoy.
+Among his subjects were Russian royalty and of course Argunov's masters the Sheremetevs as well as their relatives the Lazarevs and the Counts Tolstoy.
 He was one of the creators of the genre of posthumous portraits, painting many dead Sheremetevs.